CP164: Winter 2026 Midterm Notes

 The array-based data structures are the easy part of the course.
 If you can't handle these, you're not going to do better in the last half of the course.
 At the very least, talk to us about your progress.

 Kindly do not ask us "for just a few marks so I can pass the midterm".
 You don't have to pass the midterm to pass the course.
-We don't hand out free marks just to make a certain grade level.
+We don't hand out free marks just to make a certain grade.
 If you did poorly on the midterm, you have an opportunity to improve for the exam, assuming you stay in the course.
 You must, however, pass the final exam to pass the course.
 No Exceptions.

 If you passed the midterm remember that a bare pass is not going to get you into 2nd year.
 You need to demonstrate mastery of this material, and 55% isn't really doing that.